TABLE OF CONTENTS

 • Kanban board: Group by status (New / In review / Fixed)

-• Bar chart: Issues by page or type
+• Chart: Issues by page or type

 📘 Learn more: How to create a Kanban board